vackosar/vackosar.github.io/_posts/2020-08-25-to-what-python-number-types-does-json.loads-parse.md

 title: "To What Python Number Types Does json.loads Parse?"
 date: 2020-08-25
 categories: software
 description: JSON specifies only a number value, so how to infer the correct type between int and float?
+How are NaN and Infinity handled?
 image: /images/json.loads-and-numbers.png
 permalink: /:categories/:title
-#redirect_from:
-#- /ml/Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague
 ---

+{% include highlight-rouge-friendly.css.html %}

 # How JSON handles numbers?
 [JSON ECMA](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) leaves mapping of the human-readable format to correct language type to the programming language: